spiral/docs/components/modules.md

 # Framework Modules and Extensions
 Spiral Framework provides powerful base for writing and mounting your modules/extension packages, such packages can simply add new functionality or even signifcanlty alter framework flow using custom bindings.

-> Disclaimer: i have to admit that "modules" is not the best name, "extension" or "packages" will be much better, hovewer a lot of legacy code already uses this name.
+> Disclaimer: i have to admit that "modules" is not the best name, "extension" or "packages" will be much better, however a lot of legacy code already uses this name.
 Let's stick to name "modules" with allowance to use "extensions" periodically.

 ## General Princible
 Spiral modules are managed and bootloaded in runtime using ModuleManager component which is available using short binding "modules".
 Such component mounted in Core autoloaded list and executed before your application `bootstrap()` method.
 Every registered module automatically added into configuration file "modules" which, in usual scenario, looks like: